Travel Insurance for Working Abroad

 It is much more difficult to find working abroad travel insurance that covers manual labour or construction work, working with machinery or tools, agricultural farm labour with tractors, combine harvesters and other machinery or working with animals.

 For instance, our Silver and Gold policies are only really suitable for clerical work, bar and restaurant work, fruit/vegetable picking, light farm work, voluntary and charitable work using hand tools etc. They will also cover working with small domestic animals in a supervised environment.

 It must also be emphasised that none of these policies will cover Personal Liability claims arising in the workplace.
 So, if you cause injury to someone else or damage property whilst working, these policies will NOT cover any claim against you that might arise.
 Similarly, you cannot usually claim additional compensation for Death, Loss of Sight/Limb or Disablement for work-related accidents.
+Benefits such as Income Protection in the event of injury are also NOT provided on these policies.
+Please note that the baggage cover on travel insurance will not adequately cover expensive tools and equipment, these should be covered separately.
 Travel insurance cover is only your medical costs for ambulance, hospitals, doctors, air ambulance and repatriation etc, rather than additional compensation.
 These exclusions apply to all types of working, whether paid, unpaid, volunteering or charitable work.

 When looking for travel insurance for working overseas, remember that not all policies for extended trips allow you to return home mid-term and remember to check what cover can be offered for claims arising from pre-existing medical conditions.

 Navigator Travel Insurance Services Ltd are authorised and regulated by the Financial Conduct Authority.